Vader-Femi/Watchlist/README.md

 # Watchlist

+Watchlist is a movie and tv series database for getting the latest information about trending or specific movies.
+Create your very own watchlist today.

 ---
 ## Project Description

-Watchlist is a movie and tv series database for getting the latest information about trending or specific movies.
-Add a movie or tv series to your favourite to reference it later
+Watchlist is an Android application that leverages TMDB API, to offer access to an ever-increasing database of over 2 million movies and TV series, and integrates an efficient paginated search and favourites management feature.
+It also Implements a visually pleasing UI using Jetpack Compose, adhering to Material 3 Design principles.

 ---